skilldeliver/milker/README.md

 # Acknowledgments
 I wish to thank [@nasko7](https://github.com/nasko7) for having introduced me to the collection of Spotify data and for his subsequent conceptual support.
+Thanks to the development team of [Spotipy](https://github.com/plamere/spotipy) for providing easy to use Spotify API wrapper.
+Thanks to [Jagoda Kondratiuk](https://unsplash.com/@jagodakondratiuk) for sharing their work on Unsplash.